Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_ONE_Weather_Station/SenseCAP_ONE_Compact_Weather_Station/Tutorials-Getting Started with SenseCAP ONE Compact Weather Sensor.md

 -   In the Serial Debug Assistant, select the corresponding COM port.

--   Check the \"click Enter to start a new line\" check box.
+-   Check the "click Enter to start a new line" check box.

 -   Set the baud rate to 9,600.